© 2026 Aspen Public Radio

 Program effectiveness

-Some students have complained that the Hope Squad club members are only joining the club to put something on their resumes.
+Some students have complained that Hope Squad club members are only joining the club to put something on their resumes.

+A study from the National Institutes of Health said peer-based interventions can provide additional care for patients who don’t receive support through traditional mental health channels.
 However, it’s unclear how effective these models are at addressing suicidal risk, and the NIH said more research needs to be done on this type of programming.

 In the meantime, Berro said the problem is too big to ignore — that they have to try something.

 “We just have to,” Berro said.
-“That's just the way it works.
-And if it's not good and it doesn't work, then OK, we'll try something new.”
+“That's just the way it works, and if it's not good and it doesn't work, then OK.
+We'll try something new.”

 If you or someone you know is considering suicide, call the 988 Suicide and Crisis Lifeline for support.

-Halle Zander is a broadcast journalist and the afternoon anchor on Aspen Public Radio during "All Things Considered."
-Her work has been recognized by the Public Media Journalists Association, the Colorado Broadcasters Association, and the Society of Professional Journalists.
+Halle Zander is the news director at Aspen Public Radio.
+She's a broadcast journalist and the host of "All Things Considered."
+Her work has been recognized by the Radio Television Digital News Association, Public Media Journalists Association, the Colorado Broadcasters Association, and the Society of Professional Journalists.